Canonical Vielbeins for General Relativity: D + 1 Decomposition and Constraint Analysis: Lorentz-covariant Canonical Formulation

-follow from $\Jcal^{AB}=0$ and $X_AE^A_{~i}=0$, the orthogonality $\pi^i_A X^A=0$ is not an independent constraint.
-As these equations follow from the definition of the momenta, they yield primary constraints,
+follows from $\Jcal^{AB}=0$ and $X_AE^A_{~i}=0$, the orthogonality $\pi^i_A X^A=0$ is not an independent constraint.
+These equations follow from the definition of the momenta and therefore yield primary constraints:

-These $d(d{-}1)/2$ conditions, constrain the $d(d{-}1)$ components of $\pi^i_{A}$ to only $d(d{-}1)/2$ independent fields, in agreement with the degrees of freedom of $\dot{\gamma}_{ij}$.
+These $d(d{-}1)/2$ conditions constrain the $d(d{-}1)$ components of $\pi^i_{A}$ to only $d(d{-}1)/2$ independent fields, in agreement with the degrees of freedom of $\dot{\gamma}_{ij}$.
 The constraints arise due to the local Lorentz invariance of the action \eqref{EH_decomp}, or more explicitly, the fact that the action is independent of the $d(d{-}1)/2$ Lorentz degrees of freedom contained in $E^A_{~ i}$.
-In Appendix \ref{sec:Lorentz_momenta} we show explicitly how $\Jcal^{AB}$ corresponds to the canonical momenta conjugate to the Lorentz degrees of freedom in $E^A_{~ i}$, and $\Jcal^{AB}=0$ are thus the primary constraints corresponding to the fact that the Lorentz fields contained are non-dynamical.
+In Appendix \ref{sec:Lorentz_momenta} we show explicitly how $\Jcal^{AB}$ corresponds to the canonical momenta conjugate to the Lorentz components of $E^A_{~ i}$, and $\Jcal^{AB}=0$ thus constitutes the primary constraints corresponding to the fact that the Lorentz fields are non-dynamical.

-While we, in principle, could use the notion of a pseudoinverse to invert \eqref{pi} for the velocities $\dot{E}^A_{~i}$, we will here proceed with a different approach and see that the explicit expression for the velocity is not needed.
-However, in Appendix \ref{pseudo_inv_method} we present the inversion in terms of Moore–Penrose pseudoinverse.
+Although we, in principle, could use the notion of a pseudoinverse to invert \eqref{pi} for the velocities $\dot{E}^A_{~i}$, we instead proceed with a different approach and see that the explicit expression for the velocity is not needed.
+For completeness, we present the inversion in terms of the Moore–Penrose pseudoinverse in Appendix \ref{pseudo_inv_method}.